yamunagandalla/computer-fundamentals-cybersecurity/linux_basics_notes_by_yamuna.md

-# 🐧 Linux Basic Commands – Notes by Yamuna
+# 🐧 Linux Basic Commands – Notes by Yamuna Gandalla

 These are beginner-friendly notes to understand and use basic Linux commands.
 Perfect for anyone starting out with the terminal!